kerryb/enigma/index.md

 4. **After second keystroke**

    The right-hand rotor advances, as always.
-The next pawl can't engage, so does not move the middle rotor this time.
+The next pawl can&rsquo;t engage, so does not move the middle rotor this time.
 The notch on the middle rotor does line up this time though, allowing the left-hand pawl to engage, advancing **both the left and middle rotors**.

-   Note that the middle rotor advanced in both steps &ndash; this is a (probably unintended) feature called _double turnover_.
+   Note that the middle rotor advanced in both steps &ndash; this is a (probably unintended) feature called _double stepping_.
 Every time the middle rotor advances to its turnover position &ndash; once every 26 &#215;
    25 keystrokes &ndash; it advances again on the next keystroke.